Zilliqa/ZIP/zips/zip-11.md

 could ever be delegated.
-Given that only 5% of the block reward was available to reward the operators, the more tokens got staked, the thinner the distribution of the rewards became, thereby, potentially resulting in a situation where the reward and the commission became so low that it could not cover the operational expense of running a seed node.
+Given that only 5% of the block reward was available to reward the operators, the more tokens got staked, the thinner the distribution of the rewards became, thereby, potentially resulting in a situation where the reward and the commission becomes so low that it could not cover the operational expense of running a seed node.
 In order to tackle this issue, ZIP-3 proposed a cap of 61 million tokens to be staked on each operator and a total of 610 million tokens across all operators.
 This was to ensure that